8 things you need to know about debt

 Understanding debt is the first step towards clearing it!
 Here's some straight-up facts to help you get your bank balance back out of the red.

-Managing your money is one of the most challenging obstacles involved in uni life, particularly as students have an average monthly shortfall of £250 when trying to survive on their student loans.
+Managing your money is one of the most challenging obstacles involved in uni life, particularly as students have an average monthly shortfall of £221 when trying to survive on their maintenance loans.

-And whilst life as a student involves plenty of steep learning curves, unfortunately not everything can be taught in lecture theatres or found in textbooks.
+And while life as a student involves plenty of steep learning curves, unfortunately not everything can be taught in lecture theatres or found in textbooks.

 8 things you need to know about debt